-13. As a first step, this paper draws on previous Dalberg project work with desk research as well as selected interviews with private sector board members.
-Our desk research was informed by a comprehensive survey of widely recognized corporate governance codes (Annex 1) carefully chosen to provide a representative sample of corporate cultures.
-To that end, governance codes were considered from countries with unitary vs. two-tiered board structures, rules-based vs. principles-based legal frameworks, and shareholder-driven vs. society-driven corporate cultures.
+Methodologically, this study followed four steps.
+First, we conducted a comprehensive survey of widely recognized corporate governance codes (Annex 1) that were carefully chosen to provide a representative sample of various corporate cultures.
+Governance codes were considered from countries with unitary vs. two-tiered board structures, rules-based vs. principles-based legal frameworks, and shareholder-driven vs. society-driven corporate cultures.
 Through this work, we were able to identify the main developments and emerging consensus around what constitutes good governance practices.